• Skip to primary navigation

 Single leg pistol squats

 It is at this point where most people tend to fall forward as their weight moves to their toes and their backs start to round.
-Poor flexibility and mobility strength are the cause.
+Poor flexibility and mobility are the cause.
 So use your support device to keep your body in the proper position.
 Remember, you’re bulletproofing your body against injury here.
 Slowly raise yourself with your alternate leg extended.

 Once you feel comfortable and confident, you can execute unassisted squats by placing a chair or box under you.
 As you go down your butt will tap the chair or box.
 This will keep you from falling beyond the range you can handle.